Gail Brill - Retreat Art Instructor and Board Trustee

 Since I was a small child, I have always found sanctuary and joy in making art.
 In High School, I spent endless hours in the Art Department and went to College as a Ceramics Major.
 In College I switched majors to Art History, where a deep appreciation of all art was nourished.
 As an exception to the Art History Major standard, I was also an artist and spent time on the studios working in all aspects of design and art creation.

 After College I worked in film production and casting and continued to work as a freelance artist.
-At that time, I fell in love with calligraphy (I always had great handwriting!) and made a commitment to learn as much as I could.
+At that time, I fell in love with calligraphy and made a commitment to learn as much as I could.
 I became a member of the Society of Scribes in New York City and took classes from some of the world’s greatest professional calligraphers.
 I wanted to master my craft.

-Teaching is one of my passions and I have taught adults how to improve their handwriting and children and teens how to write in “fancy handwriting”, a way to get them to learn cursive writing, which is no longer taught in schools.
+Teaching is one of my passions and I have taught adults how to improve their handwriting and children and teens how to write in “fancy handwriting”, a way to get them to learn cursive writing.
 I am also an avid crafter and maker, creating hand painted silk panels, maps, jewelry, knitting, watercolors and illustrations.
-Working with Women Veterens at retreats for Creative Healing Connections has been a highlight of my years as an artist and I thoroughly enjoy helping people express themselves through simple crafts.
-You can see some of my work at my website, www.gailbrilldesign.com and on my Facebook page.
+Working with Women at the retreats for Creative Healing Connections has been a highlight of my years as an artist and I thoroughly enjoy helping people express themselves through simple crafts.
+You can see some of my work at my website, www.gailbrilldesign.com or www.GBDcraft.com and on my Gail Brill Design Facebook page.

 Helen Demong, Active Staff Leader and on Advisory Board